concierge-hq/uaip/README.md

 python main.py
 ```

-This starts a UAIP server at `http://localhost:8000` that agents can interact with via `/initialize` and `/execute`.
+This starts a UAIP server at specified port that agents can interact with via `/initialize` and `/execute`.

 ## Universal Agent Interactive Protocol